benmvp/benmvp-cli/docs/cli/start.md

 Runs the library's tests in on-going watch mode during active development.

-When building a library, the best way to validate that it is working is by running tests.
-Having the tests running in watch mode make it easier to continuously ensure that refactors are non-breaking.
+When building a library, the best way to validate that it is working is by type-checking and running tests.
+Having the type-checking and tests running in watch mode make it easier to continuously ensure that new code is correct and refactors are non-breaking.

 ## Examples